-- The incident involves an adult. - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs).

-- What the DSL knows about the image or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage or are violent. - The imagery involves sexual acts and any pupil in the imagery is under 13. - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of the imagery (for example, the young person is presenting as suicidal or self-harming).
+- The incident involves an adult.
+Where an adult poses as a child to groom or exploit a child or young person, the incident may first present as a child-on-child incident.
+See appendix 4 for more information on assessing adult-involved incidents - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs). - What the DSL knows about the image or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage or are violent. - The imagery involves sexual acts and any pupil in the imagery is under 13. - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of the imagery (for example, the young person is presenting as suicidal or self-harming).